 One of the biggest surprises of this year for me and having only 9 tracks, Phantastic Ferniture’s debut album is a short and impressive alternative indie rock collection of tracks that reminds me of Best Coast, Alvvays and The Like.
 With strong bass-beats and an angelic voice by Julia Jacklin, the trio sounds like a band that is jamming beside you just for fun, resulting in a hypnotic dream-like record which its simplicity is worked with original outputs, making this one of my favorite and most listened albums of 2018.

 06. “so sad so sexy” by lykke li

 More different and electronic from her previous three records, Lykke Li seems to have reinvented herself with so sad so sexy.
 Still sad and depressing as her other records, the Swedish singer uses influences from her husband Jess Bhasker – who produced for Kanye West, Alicia Keys and Bruno Mars – and uses electronic elements to celebrate her pains and fears in melancholic ballads that somehow you can still dance to it.
 Probably a little misunderstood, as her albums have always been once it’s released, so sad so sexy is the probably the best dark pop release of the year.

 07. “Where Wildness Grows” by Gengahr

-Another album that was a totally surprise for me and I’m still discovering is Where Wildness Grows.
-With a heavily influence of alternative indie pop bands, Gengahr creates a very sophisticated and tropical sound that reminds me a little bit of Bombay Bicycle Club and Foals.
-Even though these two bands have created a sea of similar bands, Genghar distinguish itself from the others by being more strange and alternative, resulting in a complex album that is interesting to listen to more than one time.
+Another album that was a total surprise for me and I’m still discovering is Where Wildness Grows.
+With a heavy influence of alternative indie pop bands, Gengahr creates a very sophisticated and tropical sound that reminds me a little bit of Bombay Bicycle Club and Foals.
+Even though these two bands have created a sea of similar bands, Genghar distinguishes itself from the others by being more strange and alternative, resulting in a complex album that is interesting to listen to more than one time.
 Give it a shot!

 08. “Thank Your For Today” by Death Cab For Cutie